-This topic contains information about how to monitor the size of a SQL Server transaction log, shrink the transaction log, add or enlarge a transaction log file, optimize the tempdb transaction log growth rate, and control the growth of a transaction log file.
+This topic covers how to monitor SQL Server transaction log size, shrink the transaction log, add to or enlarge a transaction log file, optimize the tempdb transaction log growth rate, and control the growth of a transaction log file.

 Monitor log space use by using DBCC SQLPERF (LOGSPACE).
 This command returns information about the amount of log space currently used, and indicates when the transaction log needs truncation.
-For more information, see DBCC SQLPERF (Transact-SQL).
-For information about the current size of a log file, its maximum size, and the autogrow option for the file, you can also use the size, max_size, and growth columns for that log file in sys.database_files.
+For more information, see DBCC SQLPERF Transact-SQL.
+For information about the current log file size, its maximum size, and the autogrow option for the file, you can also use the size, max_size, and growth columns for that log file in sys.database_files.
 For more information, see sys.database_files (Transact-SQL).

 Important!
 Avoid overloading the log disk!

 To reduce the physical size of a physical log file, you must shrink the log file.
 This is useful when you know that a transaction log file contains unused space.
 You can shrink a log file only while the database is online, and at least one virtual log file is free.
 In some cases, shrinking the log may not be possible until after the next log truncation.